 Hiring a real estate agent can help you get better offers and sell your house faster.
 Furthermore, an experienced professional understands your local market and can act as your adviser as you navigate through a highly competitive and volatile housing industry.

-A real estate wholesaler is someone who will put your home under contract and find interested buyers looking for investment properties for sale.
-They will then shop the contract to investors, landlords, or house flippers at a higher price.
-Basically, they match buyers with sellers and act as the middleman.
-Selling your home to a real estate wholesaler is another alternative to FSBO that can help you close faster.
-Furthermore, you’re going to get paid in cash and avoid the risks of failed deals due to financing issues.
+Real estate wholesalers act as middlemen who put your home under contract and find interested buyers looking for investment properties for sale.
+They then shop the contract at a higher price for investors, landlords, or house flippers.
+Selling to a wholesaler is an alternative to FSBO that can help you close faster and get paid in cash while avoiding failed deals due to financing issues.

-To successfully sell your property, find a transparent wholesaler who will explain the process upfront and who has a robust network of property investors.
-However, if the wholesaler can’t find an interested buyer for your property, they may cancel the contract, and you’ll have to start the homeselling process again.
+To successfully sell your property, find a transparent wholesaler with a robust network of investors.
+However, they may cancel the contract if they cannot find a buyer, requiring you to start over.

 An FSBO checklist guides homeowners in performing specific tasks and observing realistic timelines when selling a property.
-The checklist above outlines all the necessary steps you need to prepare and complete a home sale.
+The selling home by owner checklist outlines all the necessary steps to prepare and complete a home sale.
 Download the checklist to make the home sale process more organized, saving you time and money.